aiverify-foundation/moonshot/docs/faq.md

 ## Using Moonshot

 ### My tests are all completed with errors!
-I can't view any report!
+I cannot view any report!

 Some benchmark tests and attack modules require connector endpoints to be configured beforehand.
 You may encounter this type of error: